Aryeh Har-Even

 A UNIQUE ONE-MAN PROJECT

 One of the things that makes Rock 'n' Moses rather unique is how it ultimately remained a one-man project, from composition (book, music and libretto) through the “composer-does-it-all” reference recording (instruments, vocals, spoken character parts and studio production).
-Looking to the future, my vision is to have a professional cast perform the work, accompanied by symphonic orchestra with an interwoven rock band.
+See “A Brief History Of The Recording,” below, for more insight on how I recorded the show and why I ended up doing everything myself.

-VIDEO a short scene from the show
+a short scene from the show

 Picture